Team15ECE3400/Team15ECE3400.github.io/Milestones/Milestone3/Milestone3report.md

 while (~stack.isempty || all_visited)
 ```

 To create the initial maze, the function draw_walls is called to put the walls in the correct places.
 A similar scheme is used for assigning the walls in each cell as the one described in the previous section.
 Each cell is assigned a four-bit value: a high first bit (LSB) gives the cell a north wall, the second bit represents the south wall, the third bit represents the east wall, and the last bit (MSB) represents the west wall.
-After the maze is created, the while loop runs and the robot traverses the maze bases on the priority that we decided on – North-East-West-South.
+After the maze is created, the while loop runs and the robot traverses the maze based on the priority that we decided on – North-East-West-South – and the possible presence of dead ends.

 Here are two videos of different mazes being traversed using our optimized MATLAB code: